Felipe Turich

-Felipe Turich (December 5, 1898 - March 9, 1992) was a Mexican film and television actor.
-He appeared in numerous films and TV series throughout the 1930s to the 1980s.
+Felipe Turich (December 5, 1898 – March 9, 1992) was a Mexican film and television actor.
+He appeared in numerous films and TV series from the 1930s to the 1980s.

 Biography

 Turich was born in Hidalgo, Mexico, in 1898.
 He started his acting career in the 1920s, making his first appearance as an actor in the film, Mademoiselle Midnight in 1924.
-During the 1950s and 1960s he acted in films like The Capture, Branded, Three Hours to Kill, Giant, The Magnificent Seven and Jesse James Meets Frankenstein's Daughter.
+During the 1950s and 1960s, he acted in films like The Capture, Branded, Three Hours to Kill, Giant, The Magnificent Seven and Jesse James Meets Frankenstein's Daughter.

 He also appeared in several TV series like Stories of the Century, The Star and the Story, Cavalcade of America, The Restless Gun, and Playhouse 90.

 Turich also worked as a comedian in Los Angeles theaters during the 1920s.

 Personal life

 Turich was married to Rosa Turich and had three children with her.

 Death

-Turich died on March 9, 1992, in Los Angeles of pneumonia aged 93.
+Turich died on March 9, 1992, in Los Angeles of pneumonia, aged 93.
 He was buried at San Fernando Mission Cemetery and was survived by his wife and three children.